tristanlmiller/random-forest/README.md

 ## Potential areas for improvement

+In a comparison to sklearn's RandomForestClassifier, my algorithm does not perform as well, and in particular it's hundreds of times slower in terms of computation time.
+I do not know what exactly sklearn does to improve its efficiency, although I suspect that it's working with vectorized computation.

-There are a few areas where I suspect the training algorithm could be made more efficient.
+A few possible areas where I think my training algorithm could be made more efficient.
 First, there is the algorithm used to choose the best partition for the data.
-The partition is chosen by exhaustive search, and I suspect there is a better method.
+The partition is chosen by a greedy algorithm, and maybe there's something better.
 Second, rather than generating a new set of training data to give to each *DecisionTree*, it would be more efficient to use the same data set for all trees, and simply assign random weights.

-Another way to boost efficiency, would be to train *DecisionTree*s in parallel.
-Or, if I am training multiple *RandomForest*s in order to optimize their hyperparameters, it would make sense to train each random forest in parallel.

-Finally, the random forest could be implemented for categorical or numerical labels, as well as categorical features.
+Third, it would make sense to train multiple *DecisionTree*s in parallel (although I note that sklearn's version performs faster even without parallel computing).

+My RandomForest also lacks flexibility, in that it only works for binary labels, and numerical features.